Abatement

 Bona vacantia is the legal term for ownerless property that passes to the Crown when someone dies without a will and no living relatives can be found to inherit their estate.

-Breach of trust occurs when a trustee fails to comply with the trust's terms or their legal duties, making them personally liable to compensate [beneficiaries](/glossary/beneficiary) for any losses caused.
+Breach of trust occurs when a trustee fails to comply with the trust's terms or their legal duties, making them personally liable to compensate beneficiaries for losses.

-Brussels IV Regulation is an EU law that determines which country's [inheritance](/glossary/inheritance) rules apply when someone dies with connections to multiple EU countries, based on where they lived at death.
+Brussels IV Regulation is an EU law that determines which country's inheritance rules apply when someone dies with connections to multiple EU countries.

-Burden of proof is the legal obligation to provide sufficient evidence to establish a claim in a [will](/glossary/will) dispute, typically requiring proof on the balance of probabilities (more likely than not).
+Burden of proof is the legal obligation to provide sufficient evidence to establish a claim in a will dispute, typically on the balance of probabilities.

-Business [assets](/glossary/assets) are all property owned by or used in your business—including equipment, stock, intellectual property, and goodwill—that may qualify for inheritance tax relief when passed through your estate.
+Business assets are all property owned by or used in your business that may qualify for inheritance tax relief when passed through your estate.

-Business Property Relief (BPR) is an [inheritance](/glossary/inheritance) tax relief that reduces qualifying business assets' taxable value by 50% or 100%, enabling family businesses to pass without being sold for tax.
+Business Property Relief (BPR) is an inheritance tax relief that reduces qualifying business assets' taxable value by 50% or 100%, helping family businesses pass intact.

-Business [succession planning](/glossary/estate-planning) is the process of deciding who will own and run your business after your death or retirement, and how to transfer it efficiently while minimizing tax and preserving value.
+Business succession planning is the process of deciding who will own and run your business after your death or retirement and how to transfer it efficiently.

-Business valuation is the process of determining the worth of your business, [company shares](/glossary/company-shares), or business assets for inheritance tax and probate purposes at the date of death.
+Business valuation is the process of determining the worth of your business, company shares, or business assets for inheritance tax and probate purposes.

-A buy-to-let property is a house or flat purchased specifically to rent out to tenants as an investment, typically financed with a specialist buy-to-let [mortgage](/glossary/mortgage) with different terms from residential mortgages.
+A buy-to-let property is a house or flat purchased specifically to rent out to tenants as an investment, typically financed with a specialist buy-to-let mortgage.

-A capacity assessment is a formal evaluation by a [solicitor](/glossary/solicitor), doctor, or both to determine whether someone has the mental ability to make a specific legal decision at a particular time.
+A capacity assessment is a formal evaluation by a solicitor, doctor, or both to determine whether someone has the mental ability to make a specific legal decision.

 Capital Gains Tax in an estate context refers to tax treatment of asset gains when someone dies, where death provides a tax-free 'uplift' that eliminates CGT on historical gains.